bayi/dotfiles/README.md

 - To install/update the config files, run: `./install`

 # Update
-- git submodule foreach git pull origin master
+- git submodule foreach git pull origin master or run `./update-modules`

 # Configuration
 To enable/disable modules edit `install` file.
 Also if you want you can set the `path=` variable in `Zsh/zshrc`.